flectra-hq/flectra/doc/webservices/flectra.rst

 Configuration
 -------------

-If you already have an Flectra server installed, you can just use its parameters
+If you already have an Odoo server installed, you can just use its parameters

 .. warning::

-    For Flectra Online instances (<domain>.flectrahq.com), users are created without a *local* password (as a person you are logged in via the Flectra Online authentication system, not by the instance itself).
-To use XML-RPC on Flectra Online instances, you will need to set a password on the user account you want to use:
+    For Odoo Online instances (<domain>.odoo.com), users are created without a *local* password (as a person you are logged in via the Odoo Online authentication system, not by the instance itself).
+To use XML-RPC on Odoo Online instances, you will need to set a password on the user account you want to use: